navkar/Predictions/README.md

 * Electric planes, you cannot fly more than 2 hours in a single flight.
    - For example: It will take 11 days to go from USA to India (ref: United Airlines is aiming to have electric planes flying by 2030)
    - Free Nuclear energy due to abundance using fusion technology.
+   - Decentralised networks of energy distribution.
 * USA will drop the word **UNITED**.
-Possibility of some states joining Canada.
+Possibility of some states joining Canada. (see end of decade prediction below)
 * New building materials (**3D printed homes**) will make it effortless to move from one to place to another.
 * Mind shopping - you can visualize an item and it will show up.
 * Trans-humanism - A transhuman is a being that resembles a human in most respects but who has powers and abilities beyond those of standard humans.